dotnet/csharplang/spec/types.md

 If a conversion exists from a lambda expression to a delegate type `D`, a conversion also exists to the expression tree type `Expression<D>`.
 Whereas the conversion of a lambda expression to a delegate type generates a delegate that references executable code for the lambda expression, conversion to an expression tree type creates an expression tree representation of the lambda expression.

-Expression trees are efficient in-memory data representations of lambda expressionsand make the structure of the lambda expressiontransparent and explicit.
+Expression trees are efficient in-memory data representations of lambda expressions and make the structure of the lambda expression transparent and explicit.

 Just like a delegate type `D`, `Expression<D>` is said to have parameter and return types, which are the same as those of `D`.

-The following example represents a lambda expressionboth as executable code and as an expression tree.
+The following example represents a lambda expression both as executable code and as an expression tree.
 Because a conversion exists to `Func<int,int>`, a conversion also exists to `Expression<Func<int,int>>`:

 ```csharp
 Func<int,int> del = x => x + 1;                    // Code